Wine

 De Iuliis Wines

 Your furry friends will have a ball at De Iuliis Wines.
 Another family-friendly and pup-friendly cellar door, everyone feels welcome at De Iuliis Wines.
-Your dog might even get to meet the resident wine dogs!
+Plus, they’re four-bedroom accommodation next door is also dog friendly!

 Glandore Estate Wines

 Glandore Estate Wines is a haven for doggos in wine country.
-With six dogs on the Glandore team, your pup is bound to enjoy getting to know the team and accompanying you as you taste some outstanding wines.
+With three resident wine dogs on the Glandore team (Nutmeg, Oreo, and Sunny) your pup is bound to enjoy getting to know the team and accompanying you as you taste some outstanding wines.
+Plus, your doggo can enjoy doggy ice cream from Dogglicious and a special tasting includes doggy wine – Chrapawnay and Pawraz.

 Gundog Estate